makiuchi-d/arelo/README.md

 #### -p, --pattern glob

 Restart command when the modified file is matched to this pattern.

 The pattern is specified as an extended glob that supports `{alt1,...}`, `**` like zsh or bash with globstar option.
+And note that the path delimiter is `/` even on Windows.

 This option can set multiple times.